 - 1. A straight-line expense pattern for profit-and-loss reporting more truly reflects the economics of a true lease/operating lease. - 2.
 Lease classification and balance sheet presentation based on the legal treatment in bankruptcy of leases is important for users of financial statements. - 3.
-Leveraged lease accounting reflects the economic nature of the lease and reduces the cost to lessees. - 4.
 An unnecessarily complex set of accounting rules is not in the best interest of businesses wishing to sustain themselves in a challenging economic environment.